cultofmetatron/peterdecroos-blog/source/_posts/2013-06-02-backbone-primer.markdown

   * [Backbone.Router](http://backbonejs.org/#Router)

 The real key is how we use it.
-Like Chess, it can be learned very quickly. the problem is that you also need to understand the tectics and strategies.
+Like Chess, it can be learned very quickly. the problem is that you also need to understand the tactics and strategies.
-The offical docs leave alot of that to the imagination.
+The offical docs leave a lot to the imagination and the examples are lackluster at best if they exist at all.

 ###Backbone.Model